The Bahamas: Post-Second World War

 The Bahamas was a Crown colony until it gained independence in 1973.

 Modern political development began after the Second World War.
 The first political parties were formed in the 1950s, split broadly along ethnic lines, with the United Bahamian Party (UBP) representing the English-descended Bahamians (known informally as the "Bay Street Boys") and the Progressive Liberal Party (PLP) representing the Black-Bahamian majority.

-In 1958 the first marine protected area in the Bahamas, the Exuma Cays Land and Sea Park, was established.

 A new constitution granting the Bahamas internal autonomy went into effect on 7 January 1964, with Chief Minister Sir Roland Symonette of the UBP becoming the first premier.
 In 1967 Sir Lynden Pindling of the PLP became the first black premier of the Bahamian colony; in 1968 the title of the position was changed to prime minister.
 In 1968 Pindling announced that the Bahamas would seek full independence.
 A new constitution giving the Bahamas increased control over its own affairs was adopted in 1968.
 In 1971, the UBP merged with a disaffected faction of the PLP to form a new party, the Free National Movement (FNM), a centre-right party which aimed to counter the growing power of Pindling's PLP.

 Her Majesty's Government gave the Bahamas its independence by an Order in Council dated 20 June 1973.
 The Order came into force on 10 July 1973, on which date Charles, Prince of Wales, delivered the official documents to Pindling, the prime minister.
-This date is now celebrated as Independence Day.
+July 10 is now celebrated as Independence Day.
 It joined the Commonwealth of Nations on the same day.
 Sir Milo Butler was appointed the first governor-general of the Bahamas (the official representative of Queen Elizabeth II) shortly after independence.